Chorus faces mounting regulatory costs as first TDL bill arrives

 Regardless of your opinion about the justice of the Commerce Commission decisions, costs and uncertainty are mounting at Chorus.

 It was never meant to be that way.
 The business is structured as a utility.
-Investors like utilities because of their stability.
-Life for Chorus is anything but stable.
+Investors like utilities because they offer predictable returns from regulated assets.
+Yet Chorus faces mounting regulatory costs, uncertain pricing outcome, and UFB cost overruns—life for Chorus is anything but stable.
+The question is whether the utility model can survive this level of regulatory uncertainty.

 Member discussion